angedelamort/php-sun-framework/README.md

 * try to document all cases (twig, i18n, etc).
 * try to put back the SSP - really useful with datatables.net
 * make sure you can minify the versions of the local files if necessary.
+* Twig Global Variables
+    * user
+    * userRole
+    * csrf
+* explain the switch statement
+* How to add extensions.
+* Explain registration of controllers.